atharvacad/docusign-hack-project/readme.md

 4. Start MongoDB:

-    Ensure that MongoDB is running on your local machine or in a Docker container, or ensure that your MongoDB cloud instance is accessible.
+    Ensure that MongoDB is running on your local machine or in a Docker container, or that your MongoDB cloud instance is accessible.

 5. Run the backend application: